 This one-year course provides students with job opportunities on the school campus.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation and may be repeated.